 Quick Training for Your Pre-Hospital Environment

 Because the logistics of training mobile and remote users are so challenging, the Thermal Angel was designed to require minimal training.
 The 5 Steps are printed on the Thermal Angel label, bag, and instruction insert.
-Furthermore, there is an instructional video available on the Thermal Angel website which can be viewed in less than 3 minutes.
 By providing multiple avenues for training, the end user chooses the approach most appropriate for them and their time schedule.
 Most Pre-Hospital facilities train themselves on the Thermal Angel and do not require an in-house training session.

 Quick Set Up

 Because the Thermal Angel is elegantly simple, there are no knobs, settings or switches.
 An experienced user can set up the Thermal Angel in a matter of seconds.
 The U.S. Army Ranger Medics are trained to set up and use the Thermal Angel in complete darkness in less than one minute in battlefield conditions.
 The Thermal Angel can meet these stringent specifications.